• Home

 Woman sitting on a couch with her head in her hands, looking distressed.

 Binge eating disorder (BED) is an eating disorder characterized by recurrent episodes of consuming large amounts of food in a short timeframe, often accompanied by a sense of loss of control, and without regular compensatory behaviors like purging or excessive exercise.
 Individuals with BED frequently eat rapidly, consume food when not hungry, or continue eating until they feel uncomfortably full, often leading to feelings of guilt, shame, or distress afterward.
 Unlike bulimia nervosa, which includes routine purging or other weight-control measures, BED can result in various physical and emotional health issues.
 It affects people of all ages and genders, typically emerging during adolescence or early adulthood.
-Treatment usually includes psychological therapy, nutritional counseling, and sometimes medication, similar to anorexia nervosa treatment or support for bulimia nervosa.
+Treatment usually includes psychological therapy, nutritional counseling, and sometimes medication, similar to anorexia nervosa treatment or bulimia nervosa support.
 For those seeking binge eating disorder help, Healing Nutrition Therapy offers specialized support through nutrition therapy and counseling.
 Our experienced dietitians are well-versed in the complexities of binge eating disorder treatment and provide compassionate care to guide clients toward recovery, while also being aware of related conditions such as avoidant restrictive food intake and diabulimia treatment.

 Avoidant Restrictive Food Intake Disorder (ARFID)